EL-Attention: Memory Efficient Lossless Attention for Generation: Experiments

 \subsection{Accuracy Verification}

-In this section, we verify the generation result of EL-attention on CNN/DailyMail test set.
-All parameters are kept the same as those in BART paper, with beam size 4, length penalty 2.0, min and max output length are 55 and 140 respectively, and no repeat ngram is set to 3.

-See Table~\ref{table.quality}, in single precision (fp32), our reproduced result is 44.21/21.20/41.03 for rouge-1, rouge-2, and rouge-L, respectively, which is closing to the numbers reported in their paper 44.16/21.28/40.90.
-After replacing multi-head attention with EL-attention, the generated result is the same.
-In half precision (fp16), there are slight differences for both multi-head attention and EL-attention, because of low precision.
-The rouge score difference is within 0.02 when comparing to results produced by fp32.
+At first, we direct load the BART released checkpoint for inference, then calculate the ROUGE score.
+Our reproduced results are similar to the numbers reported in their paper.
+Then we replace multi-head attention with EL-attention, there is no result change when using single precision (fp32).
+Compared result between half precision (fp16) and fp32, there are slight differences in both multi-head attention and EL-attention due to low precision.
+But the rouge score differences are minimal.
+We report all the ROUGE scores in Table~\ref{table.quality}.